How Work Accident Compensation & Mortgage Protection Insurance Work Together

 The best route to explore this option would be to talk with a mortgage broker who is independent and free to explore the whole market.

 They will then help you find a cheaper rate and a different lender to switch to.
-There’s advice on how to change your mortgage on this website.
+There’s guidance on how to change your mortgage on this website.

-There a plenty of websites on the Internet which let you find good independent mortgage brokers, so shop around and possibly ask your friends.
+There are plenty of websites on the Internet which let you find good independent mortgage brokers, so shop around and possibly ask your friends.

 Whilst they can’t offer you mortgage protection insurance, what they can do is provide support after you have had a work accident and are unable to work.

-Personal injury solicitors work on a no win no fee basis and will seek compensation to help you pay for a range of aspects.
+Personal injury solicitors work on a no win, no fee * basis and will seek compensation to help you pay for a range of aspects.
+This can include:

 - Medical bills